zhangyelong/irisnet-rpc/README.md

-# blockchain-rpc
+# irisnet-rpc
-Common RPC interface for all blockChains
+RPC interface for all blockChains

 # Generate Code